linuxgurugamer/K2_Command_Pod/README.md

 The K2 pod unlocks with the *Flight Control* tech.
 It is balanced to encourage a good base of initial single-Kerbal missions before stepping up to two-Kerbal missions, where you can start training your engineers and scientists to prep for larger missions in the future.

+The current version , as of mod version 1.1.10, now has a diameter of 1.875, and the old 1.25 is deprecated

+## Features of the 1.875 part
+* Support for 2 Kerbals (min.
+1)
+* Fully functional IVA
+* Stock-alike style *inspired* by the Gemini capsule
+* 1.875m size with a top 1.25m node
+* Balanced to fit alongside the stock mk1-3 part
+* Module Manager configs (included) supports TAC Life Support and Connected Living Spaces

 ## Features
 * Support for 2 Kerbals (min.
 1)
 * Fully functional IVA